 Jacksonville Zoo and Gardens

-One of the best things to do in Jacksonville, FL, is to visit the Jacksonville Zoo and Gardens.
+One of the coolest things to do in Jacksonville, FL, is to visit the Jacksonville Zoo and Gardens.
 Trust us when we say this is no ordinary zoo—it’s a walking safari!

-At Jacksonville Zoo, you can stroll through 73 acres of habitats and watch the animals free-roaming as they would be in the wild.
-With over 200 animals calling the zoo home, you’ll likely come face-to-face with your favorite species at one point or another.
+At Jacksonville Zoo, you can stroll through 73 acres of habitats and watch the animals free-roam as they would in the wild.
+Over 200 animals call the zoo home, so you’ll likely come face-to-face with your favorite species at one point or another.

 When visiting the Jacksonville Zoo, be sure to upgrade your general admission to include the “total experience.”
 The upgraded package includes train and carousel rides, animal feeding tickets, and even a 4D theatre showing.